Nurtur-Capstone-Project/.github/profile/README.md

 <img width="2066" height="3948" alt="image3" src="https://github.com/user-attachments/assets/9d29a53e-0b0f-4baa-9307-7ae237c980dd" />

-## CH2-PS192-Nurtur
+## Nurtur Team - CH2-PS192

+Hello everyone,

-Hello everyone!
-We are a group of seven people from different parts of Indonesia, participating in an esteemed program known as Bangkit 2023.
-This amazing program has been founded and hosted by renowned companies such as Google, Traveloka, Goto, and Dicoding.
+We are a team of seven, hailing from different parts of Indonesia, and we're proud participants of Bangkit Academy 2023 Batch 2.
+This incredible program is led by some of the biggest names in tech: Google, GoTo, Traveloka, and Dicoding.

-## Our Teams

-Our team has been organized into three different divisions, each tasked with specific duties.
-The Cloud Computing Division is responsible for developing APIs for handling data and building connectivity between the Machine Learning Division and the Mobile Development Division.
-In the Machine Learning field, our team specializes in providing algorithms for classifying images of facial emotions.
-In addition, our Mobile Development Division is in charge of creating interfaces for counseling place applications.
+To tackle our project, we've organized ourselves into three distinct divisions:

+Cloud Computing: Our cloud team handles all things infrastructure.
+They build and manage our cloud systems, design the database and API to process data, and serve as the bridge connecting our Machine Learning and Mobile Development teams.

+Machine Learning: The ML division is focused on building the core of our smart technology—an algorithm that can classify facial emotions from images.

+Mobile Development: Our mobile team is responsible for creating a user-friendly interface for our counseling application.

 ## Machine Learning Path